neetjn/py-component-controller/README.md

 ## Usage

-This project was created using Python 2.7, selenium `3.6.0`, and pyseleniumjs `1.3.3`.
-An update for Python 3 will be available with pyseleniumjs version 2.
+This project was created using Python 3.6, selenium `3.6.0`, and pyseleniumjs `1.3.3`.

 PCC can be installed using pip like so,